jfvalerio/tictactoe/README.md

 2. If you want to skip the server, you can check components/Boards.tsx and use the block of code for the optional Next.js back-end functionality
 3. Build the program using `npm run build`
 4. Run the program using `npm run start`
-5. If in development, run the program using `npm run dev`
+5. If in development, skip the building and run the program using `npm run dev`
+6. Visit http://localhost:3000 to view the application

 ## Project Structure: